isomerpages/moe-peicaisec/_achievements/Overview of School Based Awards.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Recognises and affirms students at each level who have achieved outstanding
+<p>Recognises and affirms students who have achieve outstanding results on
-results on a Semestral basis and demonstrated exemplary conduct.</p>
+a Semestral basis and demonstrated exemplary conduct</p>
-<p></p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Presented at the end of Semester 1</p>